tomjanus/reemission/README.md

 * Integrates with the upstream catchment and reservoir delineation package GeoCARET (formerly HEET), whcih is currently in Beta version and undergoing development.
 * Combines tabular and GIS inputs from catchment delineation with gas emission outputs and visualizes the combined data in interactive maps.

+For further details on the scientific background and methodology, please see our [pre-print article](https://www.researchsquare.com/article/rs-7252618/v1).

+## Disclaimer

+Re-Emission is an open-source research framework for modelling, experimentation, and analysis of reservoir greenhouse gas (GHG) emissions.
+While the framework supports the implementation of published models such as G-res, it is not intended to replicate or guarantee numerical equivalence with any specific version of the G-res Tool or other external software.
+Model formulations, parameterisations, and results may vary depending on user configuration, input data, and methodological choices.

+The framework is designed to provide transparent, extensible, and reproducible workflows for scientific research and advanced applications, including sensitivity analysis, optimisation, and large-scale scenario simulations.
+Community contributions are encouraged to extend functionality or integrate updates to external models.

+For reference, users should consult the original publications and technical documentation of any implemented model for details of its theoretical formulation and assumptions.

 ### A quick demo of results from RE-Emission using input data from catchment delineation tool GeoCARET

 Preliminary results of our first case study (for presentation use only), are shown in [https://tomjanus.github.io/mya_emissions_map/](https://tomjanus.github.io/mya_emissions_map/).
 The case study looks into an assessment of gas emissions from existing and planned hydroelectric reservoirs in Myanmar.
 A snapshot of the map is presented below.